ankostis/TeslaCrack/README.rst

                                - 64: all base64, size(int) - most concise.
                              [default: 64]
       --delete               Delete crypted-files after decrypting them.
       --delete-old           Delete crypted even if decrypted-file created during a previous run [default: False].
       -n, --dry-run          Decrypt but don't Write/Delete files, just report actions performed [default: False].
       --progress             Before start decrypting files, pre-scan all dirs, to provide progress-indicator [default: False].
-      --fix                  Re-decrypt tesla-files and overwrite crypted-
-                             counterparts if they have unexpected size.
-If ou enable it, by default it backs-up existing files with '.BAK' extension (see `--backup`).
+      --fix                  Re-decrypt tesla-files and overwrite crypted-counterparts if they have unexpected size.
+If you enable it, by default it backs-up existing files with '.BAK' extension (see `--backup`).
 Specify empty extension '' for no backups (e.g. `--backup=`)
                              WARNING: You may LOOSE FILES that have changed due to regular use, such as, configuration-files and mailboxes!
                              [default: False].
-      --overwrite            Re-decrypt ALL tesla-files, overwritting all crypted- counterparts.
-Optionally creates backups with the
+      --overwrite            Re-decrypt ALL tesla-files, overwritting all crypted-counterparts.
-                             given extension (see `--backup`).
+                             Optionally creates backups with the given extension (see `--backup`).
                              WARNING: You may LOOSE FILES that have changed due to regular use, such as, configuration-files and mailboxes!
                              [default: False].